DanielJean007/simple_text_counter/README.md

 ```

 ## Closing
-If you want to setup pyenv and pipenv in your machine, please chech out: [Robot Framework Setup](https://bit.ly/RF-setup)
+If you want to setup pyenv and pipenv in your machine, please chech out: [Robot Framework Setup](https://bit.ly/RF-setup).
+The `Preparing the environment` chapter is all you will need for this

 This is probably enough to trobleshoot and get your pyenv and pipen setup in your machine.